ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 ## Scene 6: EXT.
 MOLLY'S HOUSE - NIGHT

-_Molly_ opens up the bag, revealing crab meat and bits of chicken.
+_Molly_ opens up the bag, revealing crab meat and bits of chicken in some tiny zip locks.
 She hands some to _Mac_, along with sticks and string.
 The kids spend the night trying to lure something out in the wetlands, but nothing happens.
 A thunderstorm begins to brew, and the wind howls around them.

 _Suddenly, Molly's MOTHER calls her home, and the kids quickly pack up._